Phuket Covid 19: Phuket marks 9 new COVID cases, no deaths

 The report still marked 6,391 Phuket Sandbox arrivals who tested positive for the virus after landing on the island since Jan 1, and 2,906 Test & Go tourists who tested positive on arrival since Jan 1.

-According to the report for May 24, there are 562 people under medical care or supervision, 106 fewer than the 668 reported yesterday.
+According to the report for May 30, there are 489 people under medical care or supervision, four fewer than the 493 reported yesterday.

 Meanwhile, zero people who tested positive for COVID-19 were at any ‘hospitel’ (zero change), and zero were designated to recover in “Community Isolation“ (zero change).